12 Must-Watch Movies to Learn Portuguese

 Portuguese movies for beginners

-The visually stunning cinematography film uses many complicated words and confusing sentences that a new learner might handle comfortably.
+The visually stunning film uses complex words and confusing sentences that a new learner might find manageable.

 12. Elite Squad (Tropa de Elite) — (2007)

-Elite Squad, aka Tropa de Elite, is a Brazilian crime and action movie directed by José Padilha.
+Elite Squad, also known as Tropa de Elite, is a Brazilian crime and action film directed by José Padilha.

-In the late 1990s, the film is about the leader of Rio de Janeiro’s Special Police Operations Squad, who is looking for his replacement as he plans to retire soon.
+The film is set in the late 1990s and is about the leader of Rio de Janeiro’s Special Police Operations Squad, who is looking for his replacement as he plans to retire soon.

 But his final operation needs him to take down notorious drug dealers & criminals in the slum area before Pope arrives in Brazil.

-The film has a lot of fast and action-packed scenes, so it may be tough to understand.
+The film features many fast-paced, action-packed scenes, so it may not be easy to follow.

-If you like this flick, you can also check out a sequel Elite Squad 2 (The Enemy Within).
+If you like this flick, you should also check out its sequel, Elite Squad 2 (The Enemy Within).

 Final Thought on Learning Portuguese with Films

-There is no better and more relaxed way to learn how to speak Portuguese than watching Brazilian and Portuguese movies.
+There is no better, more relaxed way to learn to speak Portuguese than by watching Brazilian and Portuguese movies.

 It is an effective way to practice Portuguese and a great moment you cannot afford to overlook.

-This list, of course, does not cover every single Portuguese film out there.
-Instead, this can be a starting point for some fabulous Movies to learn Portuguese that gives a glimpse of the cinema from Brazil and Portugal.
+This list, of course, does not cover every Portuguese film.
+Instead, this can be a starting point for some excellent movies to learn Portuguese, offering a glimpse of Brazilian and Portuguese cinema.

 Leave a Comment